doppelganger113/exceptionbag/README.md

       ...exception.getBag()
     });

-    // You can check for specific error classes that extend the ErrorBag if needed so
+    // You can check for specific error classes that extend the ExceptionBag if needed so

     res.status(HttpStatus.INTERNAL_SERVER_ERROR).json({
       statusCode: HttpStatus.INTERNAL_SERVER_ERROR,